 It is time for Parmenides to be instructed in “all things.”
 Immediately, there is a delineation between true and false ways; there are two paths that we can go by.
 The true path is deemed “the unshakable heart of persuasive truth” and the false merely as “the opinions of mortals in which is no true belief at all.”
 The word “unshakable” implies absolute truth: eternal, immortal, and immutable.

 The Two Ways

-The unshakable way of truth is juxtaposed against the opinions of mortals.
+Mortals’ opinions juxtapose themselves against the unwavering path of truth.
 The goddess is saying that the opinions of mortals count for nothing since they contain “no true belief at all.”

-Divine revelation is also contrasted with the thoughts of mere mortals.
+Mere mortals’ thoughts contrast divine revelation.
 An immortal goddess is the source of eternal truth.
 The opinions of humans, on the other hand, perish because they perish.

 In the West today, we have eschewed divine revelation completely.
 We have no such category.
-In fact, anyone trying to stake such a claim will not be taken seriously and perhaps be mocked and ridiculed.
+Actually, if anyone attempts to make such a claim, people won’t take them seriously.
+And they might even face mockery and ridicule.
 Truth, for us, consists exclusively of the opinions of men.
 And because of this, the concept of truth has degraded to the point of purely relativistic thinking.
 This in part accounts for the utter cultural destruction that we are now witnessing in the West.

 Parmenides the Priest Receives a Divine Oracle